Preparing to relocate to Denmark

 skat.dk - Travelling within the EU

-Read more about the rules on import of animals and animal products:
+Read more about the rules on importing animals and animal products:

 Danish Veterinary and Food Administration – Import of food